 Experience: Six months as a registered nurse in an acute care or mental health facility.

-Licenses and Certificates: Current registration as a nurse issued by the State of California Board of Registered Nursing.
+Licenses and Certificates: Current registration as a nurse in the State of California; or possession of an interim permit issued by the State of California Board of Registered Nursing.

 Theory, practices and techniques of nursing; safety principles and practices, applicable Federal and State laws as related to patient care.

 Lead and assist members of the health care team; maintain a high standard of care; deal with patients empathetically and respectfully while performing treatments prescribed; instruct patients in self care and preventative health strategies; follow oral and written instructions of technical and professional nature accurately; establish and maintain effective working relationships with others; maintain a safe facility environment; maintain cohesiveness and communication as a team during high stress; establish and maintain effective customer service; maintain accurate records and prepare routine reports; participate effectively in performance improvement processes; provide and promote a positive learning environment.